opnfv/yardstick/docs/testing/user/userguide/12-nsb_installation.rst

 The steps needed to run Yardstick with NSB testing are:

 * Install Yardstick (NSB Testing).
-* Setup pod.yaml describing Test topology
+* Setup/Reference pod.yaml describing Test topology
-* Create the test configuration yaml file.
+* Create/Reference the test configuration yaml file.
 * Run the test case.

 Prerequisites
 -------------

-Refer chapter Yardstick Instalaltion for more information on yardstick prerequisites
+Refer chapter Yardstick Installation for more information on yardstick prerequisites

 Several prerequisites are needed for Yardstick(VNF testing):